Nevermind the Buttocks: Synopsis

 Veronica is interrogated about the Aaron Echolls sex tapes.
 Keith tells Veronica that Kendall (Charisma Carpenter) will receive the life insurance on Beaver (Kyle Gallner) and Dick (Ryan Hansen) if they happen to die simultaneously.
 Mac (Tina Majorino) tells Veronica that her cell phone interceptor has been confiscated and that she was using it to spy on Beaver.
 Veronica finds Principal Clemmons has changed his locks, and she approaches Butters to get her and Mac into the Principal's Office.
 Butters agrees as long as Mac goes to the prom with him.
-Veronica finds the cell phone interceptor as well as a copy of The Anarchist Cookbook from Weevil's (Francis Capra) locker.
+Veronica finds the cell phone interceptor as well as a copy of The Anarchist's Cookbook from Weevil's (Francis Capra) locker.
 Veronica accuses Weevil of blowing up the bus.
 Harry Greene (Tommy Snider) approaches Veronica and asks her to track down the car that ran over his dog.
 Veronica is unable to find a matching car in Neptune, so she places an ad seeking information.
 Veronica tells Keith about Logan and Kendall's relationship, and Keith tells Veronica to find out whether they were together at the time of the crash.
 Gia approaches Veronica about the mystery car, telling her the car passed the limo right before the bus crash.